Logan Jonesupdated jul 2026

 What it holds

-432Kpermit inspections
+2M+permit inspections

-270Kcontractor licenses (MN DLI)
+270K+contractor licenses (MN DLI)

-265KOSHA violations across 122K inspections
+260K+OSHA violations across 120K+ inspections

-1,143DLI enforcement actions, $8M+ in penalties
+1,000+DLI enforcement actions, $7M+ in penalties

-5,145Google Places profiles with review data
+5,000+Google Places profiles with review data

 What it does